muses-code-js/express-workshop-2/_steps/step06.md

 });
 ```

-`__dirname` is a special Node.js variable that contains the path of the folder where you program was run from.
+`__dirname` is a special Node.js variable that holds the path of the folder where your program is running.

-The arguments sent to the callback function are:
+The parameters sent to the callback function are:

-1. An error object or `null` if no error occurred.
+1. An error object, or `null` if no error occurred.
-2. A contents of the file as a **buffer** or `null` if there was an error.
+2. A contents of the file as a **buffer**, or `null` if there was an error.

 The content of `data` is in a format called a **buffer**.
 If you log it, it will look something like this: